 your financial information.
 The IRS uses this form to determine

-whether they can collect your tax debt and whether they should
+whether they can collect your back taxes and whether they should

 accept your offer in compromise.